-The DSL takes the lead role in overseeing staff training (including Online Safety and Filtering and Monitoring), ensuring this is at the appropriate level, recorded and refreshed, cascading information and updating all staff on safeguarding issues that require ongoing vigilance.

-All staff (teaching and non-teaching) are reminded of the policy and procedures at the start of each school year and receive regular and topical updates as appropriate through the school year.

-As part of this, all staff will receive annual training / briefing about, and have time allocated to read and the opportunity to seek advice or clarification about the current:

-- KCSiE 2023 Part One and / or Annex A (depending upon the role and if they do or do not work directly with children)

-- Staff Code of Conduct 2023-2023

-- Whistleblowing Guidance 2023-2023

-- Strategic Child Protection & Safeguarding Policy 2023-23 - Staff Reference Guide Child Protection and Safeguarding Policy 2023-2023 - Behaviour & Attendance policies and understand the safeguarding context of both.
+- 238. The DSL takes the lead role in overseeing staff training (including Online Safety and Filtering and Monitoring), ensuring this is at the appropriate level, recorded and refreshed, cascading information and updating all staff on safeguarding issues that require ongoing vigilance. - 239.
+All staff (teaching and non-teaching) are reminded of the policy and procedures at the start of each school year and receive regular and topical updates as appropriate through the school year. - 240.
+As part of this, all staff will receive annual training/briefing about, and have time allocated to read and the opportunity to seek advice or clarification about the current: - a) KCSiE 2024 Part One and / or Annex A (depending upon the role and if they do or do not work directly with children) - b) Staff Code of Conduct 2024-2025 - c) Whistleblowing Guidance 2024-2025 - d) Strategic Child Protection & Safeguarding Policy 2024-25 - e) Staff Reference Guide Child Protection and Safeguarding Policy 2024-2025 - f) Behaviour & Attendance policies and understand the safeguarding context of both.

-This training will also cover
+241. This training will also cover

-- The role and identity of the DSL, DDSL & DSG and any other staff who have a safeguarding role / responsibility. - Briefing on range of safeguarding issues to be aware of (as identified in Part 1 and Annex B of KCSiE, 2023), internal safeguarding procedures and expectations - Where key documents and guidance can be accessed.

-All staff will know where and how to access the current documents listed below: (see LSP for the location of where documents are located)
+- a) The role and identity of the DSL, DDSL & DSG and any other staff who have a safeguarding role / responsibility. - b) Briefing on range of safeguarding issues to be aware of (as identified in Part 1 and Annex B of KCSiE, 2024), internal safeguarding procedures and expectations - c) Where key documents and guidance can be accessed. - d) All staff will know where and how to access the current documents listed below: (see LSP for the location of where documents are located) - e) KCSiE 2024 (Full guidance) - f) School Strategic Child Protection & Safeguarding Policy.

-- KCSiE 2023 (Full guidance) - School Strategic Child Protection & Safeguarding Policy. - What to do if you are worried a child is being abused. - Working Together to Safeguard Children (2018). - Effective support for children, young people, and families in the East Riding of Yorkshire (August 2020) - Guidance for Safer Working Practice for Those working with Children and Young people in Education Settings (February, 2023) Safer Recruitment Consortium - Staff Code of Conduct 2023-2023 - Whistleblowing Guidance 2023-2023 - Information sharing Advice for practitioners providing safeguarding services to children, young people, parents and carers (HM Govt July 2018)

-All staff engaged in 'regulated activity' (e.g. teaching and teaching assistant and pastoral staff) and the CoG and DSG complete the ERSCP online training 'Safeguarding in Education' and complete refresher training every 3 years thereafter.

-Other staff and Governors complete either the ERSCP online training 'Safeguarding Everyone Level 1' or Safeguarding Children Level 2 and complete refresher training every 3 years thereafter.

-Edukos Trust will ensure that all staff receive online safety training as part of induction and that ongoing online safety training / filtering and monitoring and update for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach and curriculum planning.
+- g) What to do if you are worried a child is being abused. - h) Working Together to Safeguard Children (2018). - i) Effective support for children, young people, and families in the East Riding of Yorkshire (August 2020) - j) Guidance for Safer Working Practice for Those working with Children and Young people in Education Settings (February, 2023) Safer Recruitment Consortium - k) Staff Code of Conduct 2023-2024 - I) Whistleblowing Guidance 2023-2024 - m) Information sharing Advice for practitioners providing safeguarding services to children, young people, parents and carers (DfE May 2024) - 242.
+All staff engaged in 'regulated activity' (e.g. teaching and teaching assistant and pastoral staff) and the CoG and DSG complete the ERSCP online training 'Safeguarding in Education' and complete refresher training every 3 years thereafter. - 243.
+Other staff and Governors complete either the ERSCP online training 'Safeguarding Everyone Level 1' or Safeguarding Children Level 2 and complete refresher training every 3 years thereafter. - 244.
+Edukos Trust will ensure that all staff receive online safety training as part of induction and that ongoing online safety training/filtering and monitoring and update for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach and curriculum planning. - 245.
 The DSL will ensure that appropriate staff complete online Prevent and FGM training.
 Other short term or visiting staff and volunteers are made aware of the key safeguarding staff and internal Safeguarding reporting procedures within the school.